GageGotya/CTF-Writeups/THM Pickle Rick CTF.md

 cat clue.txt
 ```

 Discovered hint and directories leading to first ingredient.
+Realize cat is not usable.

 ---